huggingface/transformers/model_cards/TypicaAI/magbert-ner/README.md

 [MagBERT-NER] is a state-of-the-art NER model for Moroccan French language (Maghreb).
 The MagBERT-NER model was fine-tuned for NER Task based the language model for French Camembert (based on the RoBERTa architecture).

-For further information or requests, please go to [Typica.AI Website](https://typicasoft.io/)
+For further information or requests, please visit our website [typica.ai Website](https://typicasoft.io/) or send us an email at assoudi@typica.ai

 ## How to use MagBERT-NER with HuggingFace